Planina pod Golico

 Planina pod Golico ([plaˈnìːna pɔd ɡɔˈlíːtsɔ]; Alpen) is a mountain village in the Municipality of Jesenice, in the Upper Carniola region of Slovenia.
 It lies on the southern foot of Mount Golica in the Karawanks range, at an elevation of 954 m.

+Climate

 Name

 The settlement was officially known as Planina in the 19th century, but by the 20th century the name Sveti Križ nad Jesenicami (literally, 'Holy Cross above Jesenice') was also used.
 The name of the settlement was changed from Sveti Križ to Planina pod Golico (literally, 'pasture below Golica') in 1955.
 The name was changed on the basis of the 1948 Law on Names of Settlements and Designations of Squares, Streets, and Buildings as part of efforts by Slovenia's postwar communist government to remove religious elements from toponyms.

 History

 The settlement was originally linked to ironworks.
 In the 14th century smelting ovens operated in the Carniolan village, and the beginnings of mining are documented in an Ortenburg mining order dating to 1381 that mentions mining and blast furnace operations at Sveti Križ.
 A copy of this document is exhibited in the Museum of the History of Steel Production in Jesenice.

 After the 15th century, the ironworks were moved further down into the valley, closer to a greater source of water needed for the process, and Jesenice became the main industrial and administrative centre.
 Iron ore was still mined close to the village in the Sava Caves (Savske jame) area until the early 20th century.